pippinbarr/cart253-2020/modules/03/creating-variables.md

 We've already seen variables like `mouseX` and `mouseY` are built into p5 for us.
 These are so helpful because they give a __name__ to a particular number in our program (the x and y position of the mouse in this case.)

-And so, a huge part of programming is about __creating our own variables__ in order to give __names__ to the values in our program (for us, this is generally numbers).
+And so, a huge part of programming is about __creating our own variables__ in order to give __names__ to the values in our program (for now, this is generally numbers).

 To work with variables there are three main ideas: